An Analytic Layer-wise Deep Learning Framework with Applications to Robotics: Case Studies

-The training and testing accuracies of the proposed method are compared with the SGD method.
+The next classification task is based on CIFAR-10 database {\cite{krizhevsky2014cifar}}. {\begin{itemize} \item CIFAR-10 is a database that contains color images of objects in 10 classes.
+It has 50,000 examples in the training set and 10,000 examples in the test set. {Each of these} images has the size of 32\(\times\)32 pixels. \end{itemize} } For CIFAR-10 dataset, we used a pre-trained convolutional neural network (ResNet-18) to get the output of the convolutional part.
+This is one of the common techniques in transfer learning where the convolutional layers are fixed as feature extractor, and only the classifier layers are trained for the specific task.
+The output or extracted features were then considered as the input of the classifier part which was a network with several layers.
+The output of the convolutional part had a dimension of 512.
+The structure of the fully connected network was as follows. \begin{itemize} \item A 2-hidden layer network with structure 512-200-80-10 (200 units, 80 units in hidden layers).
+The activation functions at hidden layers are ReLU \(f(x)=\max(0, x)\) and at output layer are sigmoid \(f(x)={1}/{(1+e^{-x})}\). \end{itemize} With the structure of 512-200-80-10, the full network was trained through training two smaller SLFNs sequentially: 512-200-10 (Subnet I), 200-80-10 (Subnet II).
+The training and test accuracies of the proposed method are compared with the SGD method.
 The SGD trains all layers of each network all together, with batch size set to be 1.
 The SGD method took 300 full epochs and LR = 0.01 initially.
 For the FPL algorithm, in the pre-training phase of the two nets, the number of loops for training of the last layer was 2.
-In the fine-tuning phases, the initial setting of the gain matrix for net I was \(\matr{L} = \text{diag}(0.002, \cdots, 0.002)\) and for net II was \(\matr{L} = \text{diag}(0.0005, \cdots, 0.0005)\).
-It took 128 loops for fine-tuning of net I and 68 loops for net II, and the gains were scheduled to be decreasing when the loop number increased.
-For each of FPL and SGD methods, we ran 5 times.
-In each time, the accuracy for the test set was the maximum value (of the whole process with SGD, and of the process of training net II with FPL), and the accuracy for the training set was chosen at the epoch where the testing accuracy peaked.
-We then took average of the five values to get the mean training and testing accuracies.
+In the fine-tuning phases, the initial setting of the gain matrix for Subnet I was \(\mathbf{L} = \text{diag}(0.002, \cdots, 0.002)\) and for Subnet II was \(\mathbf{L} = \text{diag}(0.0005, \cdots, 0.0005)\).
+It took 128 loops for fine-tuning of Subnet I and 68 loops for Subnet II, and the gains were scheduled to be decreasing when the loop number increased.
+For each of FPL and SGD methods, we ran {10} times.
+In each time, the accuracy for the test set was the maximum value (of the {entire} process with SGD, and of the process of training Subnet II with FPL), and the accuracy for the training set was chosen at the epoch where the test accuracy peaked.
+We then took average of the five values to get the mean training and test accuracies.
+The accuracies on training set and test set of the two methods are given in Table \ref{tbl: cifar10 FPL_vs_SGD_simgoid}.
+We can see that the final test results of FPL method are quite similar to the corresponding results obtained by SGD method. {The slightly lower mean training accuracy {with similar test accuracy} for FPL indicates a {marginally} better generalization capability of our method over SGD in this particular problem.} {\textbf{Remark 7}: {The choice of LR is highly dependent on the dataset as well as the training conditions \cite{bengio2012practical,patterson2017deep}.
+It is one of the hyper-parameters that needs to be chosen with care since a high LR can lead to divergence while a low LR would slow down the training process \cite{patterson2017deep,ruder2016overview}.} The initial LRs used in the experiments of SGD were chosen from several empirical trials to avoid divergence and to achieve the highest accuracies for each dataset.
+As for the proposed FPL, convergence is no longer an issue when selecting an initial gain since the gain can be reduced automatically during training by checking the condition given in \eqref{eq:con_L_2_final}. {Nevertheless,} choosing a suitable initial gain would {still} benefit the training process in terms of training time and the final results. {In order to observe the best possible outcome for all compared methods,} we have set the best values for the initial gains for both SGD and FPL such that the highest {test} accuracies have been achieved.}